na-na-hi/renget/archive/rzimh.md

 “Hoge!”
 Acting on impulse, he threw his arms around her in an enthusiastic hug.
 Hoge staggered back a step, letting out a surprised giggle as she hugged him back.
 They held each other tightly, swaying a little.
 Inigo breathed in the familiar scentlessness of Hoge's hair, realizing how much he had missed her presence.

 After a long minute, Hoge pulled back, her outline wavering and her cheeks endearingly pink.
-"S-so "Where’d you been?" she asked, meeting his gaze.
+"S-so where’d you been?" she asked, meeting his gaze.

 "Oh, I had some issues I had to deal with."
 Inigo shrugged.
 "Some messy family stuff came up, I’ll tell you all about it later.
-It was rough but I'm much better now that I get to see you."
+It was rough but I'm  better now that I get to see you."

 Inigo heard a plate crash inside his apartment, followed by several hushed whispering from his unwanted houseguests.